Parent Education and Support

 Healthy Outcomes through Prevention and Early Support (HOPES)

-HOPES is a collaborative parent support program that includes home visitation, equine therapy, group classes and activities.
+HOPES is a collaborative parent support program that includes home visitation, group classes and activities.
 HOPES is for caregivers of children ages 0-5 in Potter and Randall Counties.
 HOPES is designed to align parents and caregivers alike with the tools they need to strengthen their family’s well-being.

 Strengthening Families Program (SFP)